 The raw honey and peanut butter work really well to bind the ingredients together.
 Make sure to follow the measurements in the recipe as they are balanced to have enough wet and dry ingredients to hold the bars together.

 To keep your chocolate chip granola bars sticking together, make sure to weigh your ingredients for accuracy.
 Also, press the granola firmly in your pan to compress everything together.
-And finally, make sure to refrigerate your bars before and after you cut them.
+And finally, make sure to refrigerate your bars before and after you slice them.
 The cold will keep them firm and intact.

 Yes, you can definitely swap in different seeds or nuts.
 You can also swap the peanut butter for another nut butter, tahini or sunbutter.
 The chocolate chips can be replaced with dried fruit like cherries, cranberries, blueberries or goji berries.
 Brown rice syrup is the perfect vegan swap for the honey.
 Just make sure to swap out for equal measurements so the bars hold together well.

-It helps to add a square of unbleached parchment paper on top of your granola in your baking dish to prevent it from sticking to your hands.
+It helps to add a square of unbleached parchment paper on top of granola in baking dish to prevent it from sticking to your hands.
 Press down with your hand, making sure to get into the corners.
 You can also use a mini rolling pin or jar to roll it flat and firm.
 Or, try a small cutting board or small book to press it down firmly.

 Chewy Chocolate Chip Granola Bars